nicolasdespres/respect-rails/README.md

 # Respect plugin for Rails

-_Respect for Rails_ let's you write the documentation of your REST API using Ruby code.
-Your app's API is published using a Rails engine so it is always deployed along with your application and stay synchronized.
+_Respect for Rails_ lets you write the documentation of your REST API using Ruby code.
+Your app's API is published using a Rails engine so it is always deployed along with your application and stays synchronized.
 A filter is available so you can also easily validate requests and responses.
 Thanks to that your incoming parameters will also be sanitized so if you expect a URI in a parameter value you will get a URI object instead of a string object containing a URI.
 It follows Rails DRY principle and save you a lot of typing since it